aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/xamarin-and-net-standard-2-0-limitations-and-api-differences/_index.md

-﻿---
+---
-title: Xamarin and .NET Standard 2.0 Limitations and API Differences
+title: Xamarin and .NET 2.0 Differences
 second_title: Aspose.Words for .NET
 articleTitle: Xamarin and .NET Standard 2.0 Limitations and API Differences
 linktitle: Xamarin and .NET Standard 2.0 Limitations and API Differences